richard-scryber/PaperworkDayDocs/docs/learning/styles/index.md

 ---
 layout: default
-title: Drawing Content
+title: Styling Content
+parent: Learning
+parent_url: /learning/
 has_children: true
-nav_order: 4
+nav_order: 3
-has_toc: false
 ---

-# Drawing Content
+# Styling Content
 {: .no_toc }

-Paperwork uses in document svg for drawing lines and diagrams.
-It is not (currently) full support svg support but the main static capabilities are there.
+Paperwork uses css for the styling of template content, this can either be in linked files from the template, in a style element of the template head, or directly on the element itself.

 <details open markdown="block">
   <summary>